deepNet-Chirag/Quora-Queston-Pair-Similarity/README.md

-# Stackoverflow Tag Prediction Facebook Recruiting III - Keyword Extraction
-This repository consist of code implementation for stackoverflow tag prediction held by Facebook for recruitments.
-Problem statement consist of mutli-label classification problem with business constraint for low latency model.
+# Quora Question Pairs
+Can you identify question pairs that have the same intent?
+This repository consist of code implementation for Quora Question Pairs problem in which we have to identify whether the two question are similar or not.
 <br>
-All the detail for the following are written in - https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction
+All the detail for the following are written in - https://www.kaggle.com/c/quora-question-pairs
 <br>

 # Library